bycuimiao/e-doc-end/spring/SpringWebFluxDoc01.md

    If you have a Spring MVC application that works fine, there is no need to change.
 Imperative programming is the easiest way to write, understand, and debug code.
 You have maximum choice of libraries, since, historically, most are blocking.

    If you are already shopping for a non-blocking web stack, Spring WebFlux offers the same execution model benefits as others in this space and also provides a choice of servers (Netty, Tomcat, Jetty, Undertow, and Servlet 3.1+ containers), a choice of programming models (annotated controllers and functional web endpoints), and a choice of reactive libraries (Reactor, RxJava, or other).

+   If you are interested in a lightweight, functional web framework for use with Java 8 lambdas or Kotlin, you can use the Spring WebFlux functional web endpoints.
+That can also be a good choice for smaller applications or microservices with less complex requirements that can benefit from greater transparency and control.
 ### word
 Imperative programming 命令式编程